cg-cnu/mariSublime/README.md

 ### In sublime

-- Select a code snippet and press ctrl + shift + m.
+- Select a code snippet and press "ctrl+enter".
 Selected snippet will be executed in Mari.
-- _ctrl+shift+m_ with out selection will execute the whole file.
+- _ctrl+enter_ with out selection will execute the whole file.

 ## Acknowledgements